brunoleite/cooking/_recipes/lemon-chicken-pasta-toss.md

 ## Directions
 1. Cook pasta according to package directions; drain.
 Return pasta to hot saucepan; cover and keep warm.
 2. Cook chicken until it is no longer pink.
 Remove chicken from pan; set aside.
 3. Add oil to skillet with shallots and garlic; cook and stir until brown or tender.
-Sitr in broth, lemon juice, salt, and pepper.
+Stir in broth, lemon juice, salt, and pepper.
 Stir in chicken, spinach and parsley; heat through.
 4. Toss pasta and cheese with chicken mixture.

 **Original Source:** [Better Homes & Gardens' New Cook Book](https://www.bhg.com/recipe/pasta/lemon-chicken-pasta-toss/){:target="_blank"}